jonwashburn/recognition-ledger/PROOF_COMPLETION_SUMMARY.md

 ## Overview
 Massive progress on completing the Recognition Science formalization, reducing sorries from 27 to 5 (81% reduction).

+**Critical Requirement**: The Journal of Recognition Science framework demands ZERO sorries and ZERO additional axioms - everything must trace back to the 8 fundamental recognition axioms.

 ## Major Accomplishments

 ### 1. MetaPrincipleProof.lean